wp-plugins/funcaptcha/readme.txt

 = Install the Plugin =

+There is two methods to install FunCaptcha.

+Method one is by downloading the plugin from here and following these steps:
+1. Upload captcha folder to the /wp-content/plugins/ directory.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Plugin settings are located in 'Plugin', 'FunCaptcha'.

+Method two is by downloading it directly from your Wordpress dashboard by following these steps:
-1. Log in to your Wordpress blog as the administrator
+1. Log in to your Wordpress blog as the administrator.
-1. Navigate to Plugins -> Add New
+1. Navigate to Plugins -> Add New.
-1. Enter "FunCaptcha" in the search box
+1. Enter "FunCaptcha" in the search box.
-1. Click "Install Now"
+1. Click "Install Now".
-1. Once installation has completed, click the "Activate Plugin" link
+1. Once installation has completed, click the "Activate Plugin" link.
+1. Plugin settings are located in 'Plugin', 'FunCaptcha'.

+In both cases it will warn you of needing to setup and activate FunCaptcha, which you can do directly from within the plugin.

 = Configure the Plugin =